 Peter Denyer teaches our Adult classes on Thursdays He holds the rank of Shodan, first degree black belt in Aikido.
 Peter started his Aikido journey in Toronto studying for 5 years under Sensei T. Kimeda (9th dan Yoshinkai Canada) attaining the rank of 2nd Kyu.
 Upon moving to California, the press of business travel precluded significant training for a number of years, finally getting back to Aikido under Sunny Skys Sensei with the opening of Aiki Zenshin Dojo.
 Peter has over 30 years of martial arts experience and presents a strong and friendly presence on the mat.
 He is one of our key founding members and supporters of our current Fremont Dojo.

 "Uyen began Aikido in 2002 at Aiki Zenshin Aikido Dojo under Sunny Sky sensei.
 She recognizes two of our teachers, Derek Tokuda sensei and Steve Osawa sensei, for giving leading guidance in Aikido techniques and their effective applications.
 She also trained at the San Jose Aikido Dojo and obtained her Shodan rank (1st degree black belt) from Jack Wada Shihan (7th Dan) in November 2015.
 She teaches our Wednesday Children's classes and she is well respected by her students for her firmness and humor."

 Chris Hooper teaches our Thursday Children and Teens classes.
-He holds the rank of Shodan, first degree black belt in Aikido, and has been involved in the art since 2000 Chris is dedicated to the Dojo being run safe, clean and smooth.
+He holds the rank of Shodan, first degree black belt in Aikido, and has been involved in the art since 2000 Chris is dedicated to the Dojo remaining safe and clean, and the operation running smoothly.
 Chris takes great care of the students and is very approachable for Dojo questions, training needs, and student goals.